Skip to main content

 Tivra Taal Aad Layakari Variation Notation

-This table shows the Aad Layakari variation, transcribed from the popular notation chart.
-It is played over two full cycles of Tivra Taal (14 beats).
+This table shows the Aad Layakari variation, played over two full cycles of Tivra Taal (14 beats).
 Each beat is filled with a three-syllable pattern, including pauses ('S').

 How to Practice this Layakari